 Lemongrass colas weren’t huge, pyramid-shaped or thick like you’d expect from a strain described as 70% Indica.
 In circumference, they were much more like Sativa buds, except that they were more densely developed and had stacks of resin glands.

 Outdoors and under LED lights that included a customized, tuned spectrum and UV-B, the Lemongrass buds put off a heavenly scent starting in peak bloom and continuing to flushing.
-Bud leaves were small and lime green, covered in resins.
-Over time, the scent of lemongrass gave way to a more astringent lemon, and then a little diesel.
-However, after drying and curing, the lemongrass flavor and scent were in full force again.
+The scent varies depending on how many weeks in bloom phase and how many hours the lights have been on.

-We expected heavy, sedating effects from Lemongrass, given that Nat says it’s 70% Indica.
+We expected heavy, sedating effects from indoor-grown Lemongrass, given that Nat says it’s 70% Indica.
 However, in initial testing using a precision desktop vaporizer in a temperature range from 385-423°F, we noted two main results: a delicious diversity of tastes, and an energizing, euphoric, bubbly long-lasting high that fades into a pleasant relaxing sedation.

 We concluded that the effects of full summer sun on the development and ripening of cannabinoids and terpenoids likely accounted for the difference in effects.

 The good news is that Lemongrass buds are extremely potent and very popular with consumers.
 When you have a refrigerator filled with jars of freshly-dried buds from nearly two dozen strains, and yet you’re always reaching for the Lemongrass, you know you have a winner.

 Pennington and his daughter never rest.
 Allied with professional craft growers and breeders in the Emerald Triangle, they personally examine tens of thousands of marijuana plants per year, field-testing phenotypes for genetics, cannabinoids and terpenoids, finding the rarest and best cultivars for their breeding programs.

 This 80% Sativa strain is a cross of Lost Coast Lemons and Old Growth OG—both strains you never see commercially.
 It was produced in 2018 as part of research project involving 10,000 cannabis plants, in concert with Blessed Coast Farms and the Grow Sisters collective.

-Growers can expect the typical viney, leggy structure that most Sativas display, but Nat says Family Jewels stabilizes itself during bloom phase to produce fat colas on sturdy branches with above-average resin gland density.
+Growers can expect the typical viney, leggy structure that most Sativas display, but Nat says Family Jewels stabilizes during bloom phase to produce fat colas on sturdy branches with above-average resin gland density.
 Large, long, purple-tinted colas with the scents of lime, pine and diesel are ready after 55-65 days in bloom phase, and this strain does well indoors or outdoors.
-Effects are almost psychedelic, but yet not so Sativa-dominant that they cause paranoia.
-This is one of the newest and best Humboldt Seed Company strains.
-Take a look…

 This heavy-hitting Indica-Sativa hybrid comes from a breeding program involving Honeydew Melon, Mango Sherbet, and Mango Trees.
 It’s heavy in myrcene, a compound found in mangos, some herbs, and cannabis.
 Myrcene is a valuable terpenoid that apparently can be a sedative, pain reliever, antibiotic, anti-inflammatory, and potentiator of THC and cannabidiol (CBD).